 Purchase Tent Weights for the Best Results

-There are several types of tent weights you can purchase.
+If you’d rather purchase canopy tent weights, there are many options available.
 Most function in the same way; You fill them with sand and use the velcro straps to secure them around the legs of your canopy.
-They tend to be less space intrusive, are nice and uniform looking, and not as much of an eyesore or injury risk as cinder blocks.